bigdatateaching/aws-emr-guide/README.md

 * A cluster with with only Hadoop (used for the Hadoop Streaming lab and assignment)
 * A cluster with Hadoop, Spark and special customizations which require a bootstrap action and other configutations. (called a Spark cluster and used for the rest of the course)

-**Please follow the instructions and don't use the screenshots as a guide since screenshots can be outdated.**
+**Please follow the instructions carefully.
+Use the screenshots as a guide since screenshots can be outdated.**

-## Starting a cluster with Hadoop only
+## Starting a cluster

-You will use this section when working with Hadoop Streaming.
-If you need Spark, you must follow the directions in the Spark section.

-Both files are included here for reference.

 ### Start: Go to the Elastic MapReduce (EMR) Console